hyperledger/iroha-2-docs/src/guide/configure/peer-configuration.md

 This is extremely useful for two reasons.
 Firstly, you can use the `bunyan` log viewer to filter information more precisely than Iroha would allow you to do.
-Want only messages from a specific module or package?
+Do you only want messages from a specific module or package?
 You can do that with `bunyan`.
 Secondly, while copying logs is not too big of a problem if your instance is just a small setup, for bigger setups the log will be larger.
 Having it saved to a file makes much more sense in that